 Do yourself, and your family, a favor and serve this Upside Down Pumpkin Pie at your Thanksgiving feast this year.
 I promise, you’ll be extra thankful you did.

-And of course, the cloud of whipped topping on top is an absolute must.
-Don’t try and skip that part!
+And of course, it goes without saying that the cloud of whipped topping on top is an absolute must.

 This recipe originally appeared here here in my monthly contributor post at My Organizing Junkie.